How I Teach — Biology

 Prof. Oyenike Olabisi makes introductory biology class appealing — even for the non-science major

 Editor’s note: First-year students, prospective students (and some of their parents) wonder and worry how they will handle the academic transition from high school to college.
 In a series of stories, UDaily speaks with University of Delaware professors who teach courses commonly taken by students during their first year on campus.
+The series includes professors who teach biology, writing, business, calculus, political science and sociology, and those stories can be read on the How I Teach website.
 In this story, Associate Professor Oyenike (Nike) Olabisi explains how she teaches biology.

 Imagine seeing the mugshot of an escaped prisoner on the evening news.
 Now picture spotting that person in a grocery store the next day.
 What is your first move?
 You register danger, of course.
 You call the police.
 You protect others by signaling to fellow shoppers.